bitcriminals/bitcriminals.github.io/writeups/_tryhackme/overpass2hacked.md

 **What's the user flag?**

 We had to begin with nmap scan, but this time it was unusually long.
-But we know that the attacker used port 2222.
+But we knew that the attacker used port 2222.
 So we logged in at port 2222 uing ssh
 >ssh -p 2222 james@<10.10.114.96>

 Finally result of the nmap scan came!